Chapter 6

 Camille's birthday fell on Friday.

-The day after the surgery.
+The day after my meeting.

-"What time," I said.
+"What time?"
+I said.

 "Six o'clock.
 The old estate."